villano-lab/nrCascadeSim/README.md

 The length of each main array should be equal to the number of simulations; that is, if running 10000 events, `n` and `cid` will have lengths of 10000 and the jagged arrays will have first dimensions of length 10000.

+# Examples

 # For Contributors

 When submitting a pull request, please set the target at `develop`.
 This allows us to assign version numbers appropriately.
 Thanks for contributing!